concordusapps/inquire.js/README.md

 However, it provides a nice wrapper around the safe version. i.e. you don't have to pass a two typeclass dictionary references to the safe version.

+###### unsafeIsInquire
+###### a -> Boolean

+This is unsafe in many senses.
+Primarily it relies on the current implementation of the compiler to check if any js value is an Inquire.
+Use with caution as it can generate false positives.

 #### Zipper